Balanced Spanning Tree Distributions Have Separation Fairness: Introduction

 Building upon the established connection between random walks on the dual graph and random partitions~\cite{jamie_grid24}, our work introduces a novel perspective: viewing these partitions as originating from random cycles on the dual graph – an idea subtly present in their work.
 This shift in viewpoint allows us to develop a modified version of Wilson's Algorithm~\cite{wilson_randomwalk} that directly samples these cycles, while preserving the same underlying distribution.
 We then analyze this modified process and show that such a random cycle that separates two adjacent vertices $u,v$ can be modified with a few changes to a cycle that does not separate them.
 We seek such a modification that preserves balance between the partitions.
 Though one would expect that this kind of modification is always possible locally near $u,v$ while keeping the balance constraint intact, this is not true: it may be the case that changes need to be made far away from $u,v$ (see \Cref{fig:bad-rebalance}).

 \Cref{def:unsep} and \Cref{thm:main-exact} form the heart of our technical contributions.
 The former and the associated \Cref{thm:walk-collapse} shows that our modified process indeed allows us to analyze partitions purely from the perspective of random cycles.
 Our main contribution here is a constructive mapping between random walks: given a walk whose erasure separates two vertices, we devise an intricate algorithm that builds a corresponding walk that does not, carefully re-splicing all the original loops to ensure the mapping is one-to-one, and the number of different directed edges is small.
 This formalizes the intuition that a local change to a partition's boundary should correspond to a local change in the underlying random walk.
-The latter, \Cref{thm:main-exact}, proves that such a local modification is always possible.
+This result can be viewed as a complement to the main result from \cite{procaccia2022compact} - they show that two partitions whose boundaries greatly differ (in terms of length) must have greatly different probabilities of being sampled whereas ours shows that two partitions with very similar boundaries have similar probabilities of being sampled.
+The latter result, \Cref{thm:main-exact}, proves that such a local modification is always possible.
 To do this, we develop a suite of graph-theoretic tools in \cref{sec:tools} specifically for analyzing 2-partitions on grid graphs.
 Our key insight is the following: After switching vertices from one part to the other, either the original partitions were both ``thick'' and this did not disconnect any part, or they were ``thin'' and there must exist some structures that we can identify and perform local surgery on (\Cref{lem:1-thin,lem:2-thin}).
 Through an extensive case analysis facilitated by these tools, we prove that any separating partition can be modified in a small neighborhood to become non-separating, with only a constant change to the imbalance.